adeadedeji72/dareyio-pbl-project11/project11-Ansible.md

 1. Create a directory and name it inventory – it will be used to keep your hosts organised.
 1. Within the playbooks folder, create your first playbook, and name it common.yml
 1. Within the inventory folder, create an inventory file (.yml) for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.

+### **Step 4** – Set up an Ansible Inventory ###
+An Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
+Since our intention is to execute Linux commands on remote hosts, and ensure that it is the intended configuration on a particular server that occurs.
+It is important to have a way to organize our hosts in such an Inventory.

+Save below inventory structure in the inventory/dev file to start configuring your development servers.
+Ensure to replace the IP addresses according to your own setup.